Document Bank of Virginia

 Up for Debate: Do you think that businesses should have closed to honor the time of the President's funeral?
 Why or why not?

-Social Media Spin: Create a social media post announcing the funeral of FDR.
+Social Media Spin: Create a social media post announcing the funeral of Franklin D. Roosevelt.
 Include information about his historical significance.